AiC-Project/local-aic/README.md

 A modern linux distribution is required.
 It should be able to run Docker 1.10+, and qemu-kvm through libvirt.

-Very few dependencies are installed in the host system, even for building from the sources: most of the required libraries and tools are installed in docker images and run over a folder shared with the host.
-The containers themselves are built upon Ubuntu 16.04, and we assume the host is running Ubuntu 16.04 too, but it should be easy to install on another distribution.
+The Docker images are built upon Ubuntu 16.04, and we assume the host is running Ubuntu 16.04 too, but it should be easy to install on another distribution.

-## The tools
+### Tools

 Add the docker repository